Helping Fortune 500's hire diverse talent

 Updated by Justin Ling

-Core business problem: How can Investment Banks hire better junior talent?
+Core business problem: How can Fortune 500's hire better junior talent?

 Our answer: By attracting high-aptitude learners from diverse backgrounds (“Hidden Talent”)

 Organizations are already placing greater value on the diversity of thought within their candidate pools.
 We see HR teams being instructed to hire talent pools with mixed perspectives, versus the traditional method of looking for a specific mould.
 The issue is, a systematic and rigid recruiting process leads to a homogenous pool of winning candidates.

 For the largest organizations that have widely known recruiting processes, this problem is greatest.
 There is a certain type of candidate that is dead set on securing an opportunity at your firm, and they have intensely studied the answers to the recruitment process, and greatly stand out.
 It makes perfect sense that the hiring classes are made mostly of these types of candidates.
 However, years of this type of systematic hiring compound and lead to groupthink, and a lack of innovation across the industry.

 We have labelled these candidates “Optimized Talent”.
 While those candidates that have the ability to succeed in your firm but are not so deadset on the role are known as “Hidden Talent”.
 We see a need for a healthier balance between Optimized and Hidden Talent, and an immense opportunity in helping organizations grow their pools of Hidden talent.

 Optimized talent: knows that they want to work for your company and for a specific role.
 They have figured out the process, and have optimized themselves to fit the perfect mould.
 They are polished and know your entire recruitment process, and the questions you are likely to ask.
 They have very similar profiles to the majority of the candidates you usually hire, and many are friends with current people in your organization.

 - It is safe to hire this candidate, they fit a mould that has worked in the past